IllinoisLegalAidOnline/website-docs/docs/source/dhi_content_types.rst

 An item will match a user's specific debt journey when their problem profile OR debt entity:

-* Matches on EVERY term in the Required ALL metadata, when at least one is selected; when left blank, it will never match.
+* Matches on EVERY term in the Required ALL metadata, when at least one is selected; when left blank, it will never match unless the Ignore empty all metadata box is checked
-* Matches on AT LEAST on of any Required ANY metadata, when at least one is selected; when left blank, it will never match
+* Matches on AT LEAST on of any Required ANY metadata, when at least one is selected; when left blank, it will never match unless the Ignore empty any metadata box is checked
 * Matches on any selected debt type
 * Matches on any selected problem type

 Examples
 ------------

+Article A
+^^^^^^^^^^^^^
-**Article A has required metadata of is_debt_collector, is_wrong_venue; has required any metadata of is_600_of_fpg, is_300_of_fpg, debt type(s) of credit card, medical debt and problem type of "I'm being sued on a debt"**
+Article A has required metadata of is_debt_collector, is_wrong_venue; has required any metadata of is_600_of_fpg, is_300_of_fpg, debt type(s) of credit card, medical debt and problem type of "I'm being sued on a debt"

-User A's profile has:
+User 1's profile has:

 * is_debt_collector = Y
 * is_wrong_venue = Y